sanchita24sandi/abc--demo/README.md

 # abc--demo
-this is a denmo folder git and githu class
+this is a demo folder git and githu class